How to buy Select Harvests (SHV) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Select Harvests Limited is a packaged foods business based in Australia.
-Select Harvests shares (SHV) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Select Harvests has a trailing 12-month revenue of around $271 million.
+Select Harvests is a packaged foods business based in Australia.
+Select Harvests shares (SHV) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Select Harvests has a trailing 12-month revenue of around $212.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Select Harvests